 - Enable auto-keyframing and hit Alt-a to record all the fun

-- Joint Smooth sets the size of the smoothing queue for the body
+- Face Smooth sets the size of the smoothing queue for the facial expressions

-- Face Smooth does the same for face expressions
+- Joint Smooth does the same for the body

 - Arms don't always do what you'd expect (works best if you're facing Kinect straight-on)